nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/tomcat-server-zip/installing-and-setting-up-related-software.md

 {{! multiexcerpt name='imagemagick-intro'}}

 ImageMagick is used in association with Ghostscript to generate the document thumbnails.
-It is also used by the Nuxeo DAM addon for the preview and tiling of pictures.
+It is also used for the preview  of pictures.

 {{! /multiexcerpt}}